MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-radio-error-recovery.md

 There are three broad categories of issues where Bluetooth Reset and Recovery is initiated:

-- **Bus enumeration failures:** The device fails enumeration or re-enumeration by the bus as indicated by a _visible failed state_ in Device Manager, which is typically symptomatic of hardware errors.
+- **Bus enumeration failures:** The radio fails enumeration or re-enumeration by the underlying bus (for Bluetooth, this is typically USB or UART) as indicated by a _visible failed state_ (yellow bang) in Device Manager, which may be symptomatic of underlying hardware errors.

-- **Client driver enumeration failures:** The device is in a failed state _after_ after successful enumeration during normal use.
-If the device has been successfully enumerated by the bus, then the next step involves the driver stack of the USB client e.g. filter or function driver installed on the Bluetooth device node (devnode).
-Failures could occur if the client driver encounters an error during one or more start operations and thus reporting PnP failure.
+- **Driver enumeration failures:** The Bluetooth radio is in a failed state _after_ after successful enumeration by the underlying bus.
+This typically involves building up the driver stack for the radio e.g. a filter or function driver installed on the Bluetooth radio device node (devnode).
+Failures could occur if a driver encounters an error during one or more start operations and thus reporting PnP failure.
 An example of such an operation could be a firmware download to the device.

 - **Non-enumeration failures:** The device is not in a failed state but is otherwise non-operational as seen by the driver stack.
-These are failures outside of the enumeration pathway and could be general critical USB transfer failures or device-specific failures such as a non-recoverable firmware error.
+These are failures outside of the enumeration pathway and could be general critical transport-specific failures or device-specific failures such as a catastrophic firmware error.
 The Bluetooth Reset and Recovery mechanisms described below is used in these cases.

 ## Reset and Recovery Mechanisms

+While there are different approaches to recover from a failed state, Bluetooth uses a standardized ACPI-based recovery mechanism to attempt to restore the radio to a working state.

 [GUID_DEVICE_RESET_INTERFACE_STANDARD](https://docs.microsoft.com/windows-hardware/drivers/kernel/working-with-guid-device-reset-interface-standard) defines two levels of reset.
 Note that: